DataDog/hiring-engineers/answers.md

 Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.

 When this monitor sends you an email notification, take a screenshot of the email that it sends you.
-  Attached screenshot of email called email.jpg
+  Attached screenshot of email called email in order to show the email.
+I also attached two other pictures, monitorsetup and markdownscript.

 Bonus Question: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor:

 One that silences it from 7pm to 9am daily on M-F,
 And one that silences it all day on Sat-Sun.
 Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.
-  Completed and attached email as notification.jpg
+  Completed and attached email as downtime.

 Collecting APM Data:
 Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog’s APM solution: